Fair Class-Incremental Learning using Sample Weighting: Related Work

 \section{Related Work}

 Class-incremental learning is a challenging type of continual learning where a model continuously learns new tasks, each composed of new disjoint classes, and the goal is to minimize catastrophic forgetting\,\citep{DBLP:journals/ijon/MaiLJQKS22, DBLP:journals/pami/MasanaLTMBW23}.
-Data replay techniques\,\citep{DBLP:conf/nips/Lopez-PazR17, DBLP:conf/cvpr/RebuffiKSL17, DBLP:journals/corr/abs-1902-10486} store a small portion of previous data in a buffer to utilize for training and are widely used with other techniques (see more details in Sec.~\ref{appendix:related_work}).
-Simple buffer sample selection methods such as random or herding-based approaches\,\citep{DBLP:conf/cvpr/RebuffiKSL17} are also commonly used as well.
+Data replay techniques\,\citep{DBLP:conf/nips/Lopez-PazR17, DBLP:conf/cvpr/RebuffiKSL17, DBLP:journals/corr/abs-1902-10486} store a small portion of previous data in a buffer to utilize for training and are widely used with other techniques (see more details in Sec.~\refappendix{appendix:related_work}).
 There are also more advanced gradient-based sample selection techniques like GSS\,\citep{DBLP:conf/nips/AljundiLGB19} and OCS\,\citep{DBLP:conf/iclr/YoonMYH22} that manage buffer data to have samples with diverse and representative gradient vectors.
 All these works do not consider fairness and simply assume that the entire incoming data is used for model training, which may result in unfair forgetting as we show in our experiments.

-Model fairness research mitigates bias by ensuring that a model's performance is equitable across different sensitive groups, thereby preventing discrimination based on race, gender, age, or other sensitive attributes\,\citep{DBLP:journals/csur/MehrabiMSLG21} (see more details in Sec.~\ref{appendix:related_work}).
+Model fairness research mitigates bias by ensuring that a model's performance is equitable across different sensitive groups, thereby preventing discrimination based on race, gender, age, or other sensitive attributes\,\citep{DBLP:journals/csur/MehrabiMSLG21} (see more details in Sec.~\refappendix{appendix:related_work}).
 However, most of these techniques assume that the training data is given all at once, which may not be realistic.
 There are techniques for fairness-aware active learning\,\citep{anahideh2022fair, pang2024fairness, tae2024falcon}, in which the training data evolves with the acquisition of samples.
 However, these techniques store all labeled data and use them for training, which is impractical in continual learning settings.